Structured or Unstructured Process?

 For complex sales cycles and when selling professional services, sales teams do not need a highly structured process.
 For these teams, a stage-based marketing and sales process works better.
 In each stage, there are a range of activities, strategies and tactics teams will use to engage the buyer and DMU (decision making unit) across the buyer’s lifecycle.

-Buyers Don’t Care
+Buyers Don’t Care if it is Marketing or Sales

 The buyer wants a simple and clean buying process.
 They don’t care if they are engaging with your marketing a sales team.
 They are simply following their buying process – often in an unstructured and unpredictable way.
 The typical stages of the buyer process are: